For petrolheads, there has never been a better time to enjoy the past

-It’s true: nostalgia isn’t what it used to be.
+It’s true: nostalgia is not what it used to be.
 There have been changes in the ways we enjoy driving and admiring classic road and racing cars and perhaps the greatest change of all is the increasing number of events celebrating such vehicles.
 Congregations such as the Silverstone Classic, Le Mans Classic, and Goodwood’s Festival of Speed and Revival are a joy to attend.
 Even smaller events, such as this summer’s XK70 Jaguar Festival and Classic Nostalgia at Shelsley Walsh, are an absolute delight.
 The irony is that the popularity of these occasions owes much to contemporary road and racing cars.

 The way we regard classic cars is unavoidably influenced by the vehicles rolling off production lines today.
 Progress, if you care to call it that, has led to cars becoming aerodynamically clean, fuel-efficient, calmingly quiet, faster accelerating than their forebears, and capable of quick-witted electronic intervention to prevent drivers from transgressing the vehicle’s dynamic limits.
 This is all well and good, but whatever happened to pleasurable driving sensations?

 Where is the modern car’s body lean, to let you sense how cornering forces are building up?
 Where is the subtle but clear feeling of suspension movement, telegraphing messages about road surface?
 And when did a modern car’s steering wheel last wriggle and squirm slightly in your hands, constantly feeling lighter or heavier, to accurately communicate levels of grip?
 Such behaviours help define a car’s character, yet in today’s cars they are lost.
 As a result, classic cars today feel more engaging than ever before.